Content Strategy for People Who Hate Self-Promotion

 You’ve been told you need to “show up consistently” and “share your expertise” and “build your personal brand.”
 You’ve saved the caption templates, bookmarked every “how to market yourself” article, and downloaded more content calendars than you’ll ever use.

-But every time you sit down to write a post, it feels like you’re putting on a costume that doesn’t fit.
-Like you’re trying to convince people to care about you.
+But every time you sit down to write a post, it feels like you’re trying to convince people to care about you.
 Like you’re being… well, fake.

 If you’ve ever tried to follow popular content advice and instantly wanted to hide under a weighted blanket, then I recommend you keep reading.

-Most marketing advice wasn’t made for people like us.
+Most authentic marketing advice wasn’t made for service providers who hate self-promotion.
 It’s designed for extroverted personal brands with endless time, confidence, and capacity.
 (Or, let’s be honest, a full team behind them.)

 So let’s throw out the playbook and start over.

-Why Most Content Advice Feels Gross (And Why That’s Valid)
+Why Traditional Marketing Advice Doesn’t Always Work (And Why That’s Valid)

 Most marketing advice treats your audience like they’re walking wallets.
 Post three times a day.
 Share your morning routine.
 Tell people exactly what to buy and when to buy it.
 Point at floating words like a motivational magician.